trallard/airflow-tutorial/source/pipelines.md

 ```

- so now the output of ` SELECT user, host, FROM mysql.user;` should look like this:
+ so now the output of ` SELECT user, host FROM mysql.user;` should look like this:

  ```sql
  mysql> select user, host FROM mysql.user;